jezen/keter/README.md

        port: 1234
 ```

-Different webapps can be configured to use different servers using the above syntax.
-It should be noted that keter will prioritize its own postgres.yaml record for an app.
-So if moving an existing app from a local postgres server to a remote one (or switching remote servers), the postgres.yaml file will need to be updated manually.
+Different webapps can be configured to use different servers using the above
+syntax.
+It should be noted that keter will prioritize it's own postgres.yaml
+record for an app.
+So if moving an existing app from a local postgres server to
+a remote one (or switching remote servers), the postgres.yaml file will need to
+be updated manually.

 Keter will connect to the remote servers using the `postgres` account.
+This
-This setup assumes the remote server's `pg_hba.conf` file has been configured to allow connections from the keter-server IP using the `trust` method.
+setup assumes the remote server's `pg_hba.conf` file has been configured to
+allow connections from the keter-server IP using the `trust` method.

-(Note: The `plugins` configuration option was added in v1.0 of the keter configuration syntax.
+(Note: The `plugins` configuration option was added in v1.0 of the
+keter configuration syntax.
 If you are using v0.4 then use `postgres: true`.
 The remote-postgres server syntax was added in v1.4.2.)

-* Modify your application to get its database connection settings from the following environment variables:
+* Modify your application to get its database connection settings from the
+  following environment variables:

   * `PGHOST`
   * `PGPORT`